openxla/shardy/docs/sharding_representation.md

 Priorities give users more fine grained control over propagation, e.g., batch parallelism first, then megatron, and finally ZeRO sharding.
-This allows for strong guarantees about what’s partitioned and allows for better debuggability by having more fine grained sharding strategies (can see how the program looks after just megatron in isolation).
+This allows for strong guarantees about what's partitioned and allows for better debuggability by having more fine grained sharding strategies (can see how the program looks after just megatron in isolation).